How student societies can engage with the Careers Service

 - Co-host events with Careers, perhaps with Careers leading to recruit relevant speakers or company involvement, and the society helping to promote to their members and increase audience.

-- Provide speakers for Careers Service panels and events, such as Ask an Intern sessions and our annual Student Panel for all our Recruiter Group events – an excellent way to promote the society and its work to potential student members and sponsors.
+- Provide speakers for Careers Service panels and events, such as Ask an Intern sessions and our annual Student Panel for all our Employer Engagement Network events – an excellent way to promote the society and its work to potential student members and sponsors.

 Careers Service could: